bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 But in DolphinScheduler, all workflow must belong to a project, so we need to create a project first.

-We can create a project in DolphinScheduler `Project` page by click `Create Project` button.
+We can create a project in DolphinScheduler `Project` page by clicking `Create Project` button.

 ![create-project](./gif/create-project.gif)

 ##### Create Workflow

-Now we can create a workflow for project `tutorial`.
-Click the project we just created, go to `Workflow Definition` page, click `Create Workflow` button, and we will redirect to workflow detail page.
+Now we can create a workflow for the project `tutorial`.
+Click the project we just created, go to `Workflow Definition` page, click `Create Workflow` button, and we will redirect to the workflow detail page.

 ![create-workflow](./gif/create-workflow.gif)

 ##### Create Tasks

-We can use the mouse to drag the task you want to create from toolbar the workflow canvas.
+We can use the mouse to drag the task you want to create from the toolbar in the workflow canvas.
-In this case we create a `Shell` task.
-Entering the necessary information for the task, and we just fill the attribute `Node Name` with `Script` to the task for this simple workflow.
+In this case, we create a `Shell` task.
+Entering the necessary information for the task, we just fill the attribute `Node Name` with `Script` to the task for this simple workflow.
-After that, we can click the `Save` button save task into the workflow.
+After that, we can click the `Save` button save the task into the workflow.
 We create another task using the same way.

 ![create-task](./gif/create-task.gif)

 ##### Set Task Dependency

-So we have two different tasks with different name and command to run in the workflow.
-The only thing missing for current workflow is the task dependency.
-We can add dependency using the mouse to drag the arrow from upstream task to the downstream and then release the mouse.
+So we have two different tasks with different names and commands to run in the workflow.
+The only thing missing from the current workflow is task dependency.
+We can add dependency using the mouse to drag the arrow from the upstream task to the downstream and then release the mouse.
 And you can see the link with the arrow between the two tasks is created, from the upstream task to the downstream one.
-Finally, we can click the `Save` button from the top right corner to save the workflow, do not forget enter the name of the workflow.
+Finally, we can click the `Save` button from the top right corner to save the workflow, do not forget to fill name of the workflow.

 ![set-dependence](./gif/set-dep.gif)

 ##### Run Workflow

-After all set, we can run the workflow by click the `Online` and then the `Run` button from the workflows list.
+After all done, we can run the workflow by clicking the `Online` and then the `Run` button from the workflows list.
 If you want to see the workflow instance, just go to `Workflow Instance` page, you can see the workflow instance is running and the status is `Executing`.